zpoint/CPython-Internals/Interpreter/module/module.md

 imagine that there're two or more threads currently importing the same `_locale` module, how does CPython handle this situation ?

-if you have a look in the following images and source code, you will notice that the lock mechanism is used for preventing race condition
+if you read the source code and following images, you will notice that the lock mechanism is used for preventing race condition

-the procedure can be listed
+the procedures are shown

 1. opcode `IMPORT_NAME` will checks if the name being imported is in sys.module, if so return what's in the sys.module
 2. try to acquire the lock `_imp`